g3tsyst3m/g3tsyst3m.github.io/_posts/2025-10-19-Let's Create Some Polymorphic PIC Shellcode!.md

 First off, let's start with our x64 assembly code.
 I'm doing things a bit differently this time around.
 I'm going to first locate the Thread Environment Block, and **THEN** get the PEB, next we get kernel32 base address, and **FINALLY** execute the ever-ubiquitous windows calculator 😸  This is honestly good practice to get into folks.
 You don't want to always have to rely on msfvenom to generate your shellcode for you for your red team engagements.
 Even when encoding msfvencom generated shellcode, EDR in memory scanners can still easily detect it.
 It's terribly predictable.
 I HIGHLY encourage you to create your own shellcode.
 With today's post, we not only will be coding custom assembly/shellcode, but then encoding it and making it to where it's always different.
 You'll see what I mean later on into the post, I promise!

-Okay, without further ago, the x64 assembly code can be found below.
+Okay, without further ado, the x64 assembly code can be found below.
 I tried not to be too lazy and add in comments to help where I thought they'd be useful.
 One other important item of importance.
 If you've ever used Avast for your AV/EDR solution, you'll quickly realize Avast hooks into your program's loaded modules.
 Other EDR solutions do this as well, but Avast is the one that comes to my immediate memory.
 In particular, it hooks into the initial loader prologue that we walk over in our shellcode to locate Kernel32's base address.
 So, if you use the old school method of locating kernel32, you'll usually land on the hooked version instead.
 Not so with the code below.
 We literally search for a module with KERN in the name (unicode) and unless EDR / AV starts to name their hooked module KERNxx.dll, you'll be in good shape and bypass the initial hook with the code below!

 The Calc x64 Assembly Code (with custom loading of kernel32 base via TEB) -